mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/push-notifications.md

 | -------- | -------- | ------- |
 | **{project_id}-firebase-adminsdk-{identifier}.json** | Google Firebase | Private key for the Firebase service account, used in runtime configuration. |

-Now you completed the initial setup wizard, you can move on to [Native Push Notification Implementation](/howto/mobile/notif-implement-native/).
+Now you completed the initial setup wizard, you can move on the next section.

 >>>>> /howto/mobile/native-mobile/implementation/notifications/notif-implement-native.md

 ## 6 Implementing Push Notifications in Your Native App {#implement-native}

-This how-to will help you set up the elements which allow your native app to handle push notifications sent from your server Mendix application.
+This section will help you set up the elements which allow your native app to handle push notifications sent from your server Mendix application.
 After completing this step you will be able to build a native app with support for push notifications.

 To make setup easy, the Push Notifications Connector module includes snippets that will help you with the initial setup.
 Do the following: